SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/07-Queries.md

-[slide]

 # Mongoose Queries

+[slide hideTitle]
+# Queries

-The **Mongoose Query** class provides a interface for finding, updating and deleting documents.
+The **Mongoose Query** class provides an interface for finding, updating, and deleting documents.

 Mongoose defines all queries of the native MongoDB driver in a more **clear** and **understandable** way.